rstudio/pins-r/README.md

     ## 7     7 3063043
     ## 8     8 4550750

-After a pin is published to RStudio Connect, RStudio will open the web interface for that pin and make available various settings applicable to this published pin:
+After a pin is published, you can then browse to the pin’s content from the RStudio Connect web interface.

 <center>